imanlab/artemis_dpd/README.md

 python deep_model/Z.py
 python deep_model/tracking.py
 ```
+X, Y and Z are scripts used to train the network.
+Run one model at a time and save the model.
+Afterwards, you use tracking to simulate an online prediction.
 Plots of the loss and palpation trajectory on test data are stored in the plots/ folder.

 ## Contact
 For any bugs encountered, kindly raise an issue and our team will do our best to respond as soon as we can.